BetTD/AccurateReadings/README.md

 5. Restart your server in order to generate the config file.
 The plugin will then disable itself, please stop the server after it has fully loaded and navigate to `plugins/AccurateReadings`, then open the config.yml file.
-6. Then fill in the rest of the options: `panel-url` is the URL of your Pterodactyl panel; `server-id` is your server ID and you can find it on the main page of your panel, at the very left of the server list; `api-key` is the API key we copied earlier.
+6. Then fill in the rest of the options: `panel-url` is the URL of your Pterodactyl panel; `server-id` is your server ID and you can find it under 'Settings' in your server, but it is not necessary; `api-key` is the API key we copied earlier.
 Make sure you don't remove the quotation marks from any of the options.
 7. Save the changes and start the server.

 ## How to use
 ### Commands
-- `/perf`: Shows current resource usage.
-Aliases: `/performance`, `/lag`
+- `/stats`: Shows current resource usage.
+Aliases: `/perf`, `/performance`, `/lag`

 This may override Essentials' `/lag` command, but you can fix this in the `commands.yml` file on your server, or you can just use `/elag`.

 - `/arc`: Main control command.
+This contains a few subcommands that allow you to control different aspects of the plugin and your server.

 This plugin also registers a few PlaceholderAPI placeholders, you can find the complete list in the wiki.

 ## Known issues
-None at this moment :)
+- CPU normalization might not work.

 ## Credits
 - [OkHttp](https://github.com/square/okhttp) by Square *(provided by P4J)*